asprasad/treebeard/docs/IR/IRDescription.md

 There are some simplifying assumptions and limitations in the current design
 * Tree traversals are considered atomic.
 There is no way to express partial tree traversals or schedule individual node/level computations.
 * Accumulation of tree predictions is done immediately (as opposed to, for example, collecting all predictions and performing a reduction later).
+* The final representation of the model in memory is not specified through the scheduling language.

 ## Language Definition
 We will have broadly two classes of directives in the language.
 The first is a set of loop nest modifiers that are used to specify the structure of the loop nest to walk the iteration space.
 The second is a set of clauses that specify intra and inter tree optimizations.